endurodave/SimpleSocketProtocol/README.md

 # Simple Socket Protocol for Embedded Systems

+A simple C language socket-based communication transport protocol ported to Windows, Linux, Arduino and embedded systems.
+Any hardware transport is supported such as serial UART, SPI, CAN bus, etc...

 Originally published on CodeProject at: <a href="https://www.codeproject.com/Articles/5321271/Simple-Socket-Protocol-for-Embedded-Systems"><strong>Simple Socket Protocol for Embedded Systems</strong></a>

 David Lafreniere, Jan 2022.